edinburgh-napier/set09121/lectures/lecture18.md

 # Designing a Protocol

+- Define a fixed size for the messages.
-- Limit serialisation: build a communication protocol
+- Define a messages formats:
     - Design your message types and the data that will go into the message
+- Limit serialisation size
 - This will allow simple messaging that can be easily managed
 - Here is a one-size-fits-all message: